HurricaneLabs/hlcp_docs/docs/source/usage.rst

 useful thing as it allows us to improve content transparently and frictionlessly.
 However there may be situations where you want to make significant modifications to a search and prevent the app from updating it.
-In these situations, you can "fork" the package using the following macro:
+In these situations, you can "fork" the package by running the following ad-hoc search:

 ``| `hlcp_fork(package_id)```

 Where package_id is the ID of your package (you can pull this from the Content Overview dashboard).
+This will prevent the package from updating.

-If a later date, you decide you'd rather just pull the stock package contents, you can un-fork the package like so:
+If a later date, you decide you'd rather just pull the stock package contents, you can un-fork the package with this similar search:

 ``| `hlcp_unfork(package_id)```